-Of 493 large-cap stocks and exchange-traded funds in my analytical universe, nine broke beyond their 20-day price channels, all to the downside.
+Of 490 large-cap stocks and exchange-traded funds in my analytical universe, none meet my criteria for further consideration.

 There are no prospects for trades coinciding with earnings announcements.

-Lacking prospects, I shall do no further analysis of potential new positions on Tuesday, Jan.
-12.
+Lacking prospects, I shall do no further analysis on Tuesday, July 12.

 The stocks in my analytical universe all have analyst coverage through the stock-ranking company Zacks Investment Research.
 Not all of the exchange-traded funds are so covered.